knaw-huc/annorepo/client/readme.md

 ### Filtering Container Annotations

-This function combines creating the search and iterating over the search result pages and extracting the annotations from those pages into a sequence.
+This function combines creating the search and iterating over the search result pages and extracting the annotations from those pages into a stream.
-Since there could be unexpected response from the server, the sequence returned is one of `Either<RequestError, FilterContainerAnnotationsResult>`
+Since there could be unexpected response from the server, the stream returned is one of `Either<RequestError, FilterContainerAnnotationsResult>`

 **Kotlin:**